geoffder/dometyl-keyboard/README.md

   this mounting method rather than one of the trays, and you don't want get PCBs made, there is an [stl](things/holders/bastardkb/printable_shield.stl) available which you can print and solder your components around / glue to.
+* When using one of the trays, be mindful that the rails/slots are cut nicely in the wall, and for an option that cuts ports into the wall, be sure that they don't start too far away from the outside, so that the plugs will be able to reach. `Walls.make` has an `index_thickness` parameter so that these holder-relevant walls can be tuned separately from the rest to adapt to your chosen mounting method.

 ## Troubleshooting
 Now and then, when you attempt to render a model, part of it will disappear.